1961–62 S.L. Benfica season: Season summary

 The following month, Benfica lost more points in the league, with Belenenses, practically ending any chance of retaining the Primeira Divisão badge.
 Nonetheless, in Europe, the situation was much better, with the team beating Tottenham Hotspur by 3–1 in Lisbon, which gave them a precious advantage to London.
-On the 5 April, Benfica lost 2–1 on the White Hart Lane, home of Tottenham, but they still qualified for their second consecutive European Cup Final on a 4–3 aggregate win.
+On the 5 April, Benfica lost 2–1 on the White Hart Lane, home of Tottenham, but they still qualified for their second consecutive European Cup final on a 4–3 aggregate win.
 Later in the month, they defeated Porto in the third round of the Portuguese Cup.

 On 2 May, Benfica met Real Madrid in Amsterdam.
 The Spaniards were the overwhelming favourites, with players such as Alfredo Di Stéfano, Ferenc Puskás and Francisco Gento.
 Madrid started better and, by the 23rd minute, Puskás had scored a double. Águas brought it down to 2–1 on the 25th minute after he deflected a powerful shot from Eusébio.
 Less than 10 minutes later, Eusébio again cushioned a cross to Cavém who fired into the net.
 Madrid reacted with another goal from Puskás putting the score at 2–3 at half-time.
 Five minutes into the second half, Coluna levelled the game again with a strong shot from outside the lines.
 On the 64th minute, Eusébio was brought down by Pachín inside the box, with the referee signalling a penalty that Eusébio himself converted.
 Five minutes later, in a free-kick after a mistake by José Santamaría, Coluna served Eusébio, who blasted another goal, the 5–3.
 Benfica had successfully retained the European Cup.
-May closed with another Derby de Lisboa, with Benfica losing and handing over the title to Sporting.
+May closed with another Lisbon derby, with Benfica losing and handing over the title to Sporting.
 In early June, Benfica embarked on a tour through the Mediterranean and closed the season with the semi-finals and final of the Taça de Portugal.
 On 1 July 1962, Benfica won their 11th Portuguese Cup, with a double from Eusébio and another from Cavém.
-Guttmann meanwhile, despite winning eight times the amount of money his players received, resigned, saying "the third year is almost deadly for a manager", adding his famous curse.
+Guttmann meanwhile, despite winning eight times the amount of money his players received, resigned, saying "the third year is almost deadly for a manager".